FAF RELEASES UPDATED PRINT EDITION OF FASB ACCOUNTING STANDARDS

-Accounting Foundation (FAF) today released an updated print edition of the
+Financial Accounting Foundation (FAF) today released an updated print edition of

-Accounting Principles (U.S. GAAP) for public and private companies, and
+Generally Accepted Accounting Principles (U.S. GAAP) for public and private

-not-for-profit organizations.
-The new four-volume bound edition of the FASB
+companies and not-for-profit organizations.
+The new four-volume bound edition of

-Codification contains all of the content of the online Codification as of
+the FASB Codification contains all of the content of the online Codification as

 The annual bound edition of the Codification is

 intended to be used as a reference tool in conjunction with the always-current

 online Codification available at https://asc.fasb.org/.

 alphabetical listing of all the Topics referenced in the FASB Codification—with